Microgynon 30 Contraceptive Pill Online

 How effective is Microgynon?

-Combined pills, like Microgynon, are more than 99% effective when taken correctly.
+Combined pills, like Microgynon 30 pills, are more than 99% effective when taken correctly.
 If you vomit or have severe diarrhoea within 4 hours of taking a dose, it may not be effective.
 See section 3.4 of the patient information leaflet for further information.

 If you start the pill on days 1-5 of your period, you will be protected immediately in your next cycle.
-If you started taking Microgynon after day 5, you should use an additional contraception method for SEVEN DAYS, until Microgynon becomes effective at protection against pregnancy.
+If you started taking Microgynon after day 5, you should use an additional contraception method for SEVEN DAYS.
+This helps protect against pregnancy until Microgynon becomes effective.

-There are a number of different methods of contraception available.
+There are several different methods of contraception available.
 The advantages and disadvantages vary for each.

 It's best to discuss the various options in detail with your nurse or GP.
 Below we have listed some of the possible options you have: